 Opting Out of MSP

-Physicians and supplementary benefits practitioners are not required to enrol with MSP.
-If a practitioner chooses to not enrol, they are allowed to charge patients more for a service than is set out in the applicable Payment Schedule.
+Physicians and supplementary benefits practitioners are not required to enroll with MSP.
+If a practitioner chooses to not enroll, they are allowed to charge patients more for a service than is set out in the applicable Payment Schedule.
 Learn more about the different choices for opting out.